2018 NFL season: Television

 This was the fifth year under the current broadcast contracts with ESPN/ABC, CBS, Fox, and NBC.
 This included "cross-flexing" (switching) Sunday afternoon games between CBS and Fox before or during the season (regardless of the conference of the visiting team).
 NBC continued to air Sunday Night Football, the annual Kickoff game, and the primetime Thanksgiving game.
 ESPN continued to air Monday Night Football and the Pro Bowl, with the latter being simulcast on ABC.
-CBS broadcast Super Bowl LIII.
+CBS broadcast Super Bowl LIII in English with ESPN Deportes airing the game in Spanish (the First time since 2006 in airing the game).

 On January 31, the NFL announced that Fox had acquired the broadcast television rights to the Thursday Night Football package under a five-year deal (aligned with the remainder of the NFL's current broadcast contracts).
 Fox aired 11 games, in simulcast with NFL Network, with the remaining games in the package airing exclusively on NFL Network to satisfy its carriage contracts (with local broadcasts syndicated broadcast stations in the markets of the teams in each game).
 CBS and NBC had made bids to renew their previous contracts (CBS had held the rights since 2014, joined by NBC since 2016), but were reluctant to pay a higher rights fee due to the league's ratings downturn.

 This was the first season that the league implemented Saturday flexible scheduling for NFL Network's late season Saturday games.
 Thus, it also marked the first time that games would be rescheduled to a different day (excluding games rescheduled due to severe weather).
 Under this system, four week 16 games were initially designated as possible matchups to be moved to Saturday.
 The league would then announce no later than week 8 which two of those four games would be moved and which two would remain on Sunday.